MyadaRoshdi/P3/writeup.md

 ## Future work
-If I had more time for this project, I would have collect more data from track1 and track2 to generalize my model, also would collect counter clockwise tracks data.
+If I had more time for this project, I would have collect more data from track1 and track2 to generalize my model, also would collect more counter clockwise tracks data.
 I also suggest to use transfer learning, so I can reduce the training time.